rdelpoux/ESP32freeRTOS/Realtime.md

       4. Gradually increase the varaiable nb_iterations in order to lengthen the working time of the 2 tasks.
 What happens?

 2.3 Synchronization between tasks
   2.3.a Principles
 A binary semaphore can be used to synchronize 2 tasks.
 MUTEX are useful to protect a common resource.
-      Another major difference between Mutexes and Binary Semaphores in FreeRTOS is the priority inheritance system.
+Another major difference between Mutex and Binary Semaphores in FreeRTOS is the priority inheritance system.
 When multiple tasks request to take a Mutex, the priority of the Mutex holder is momentarily set to the highest priority value among the tasks waiting for its release.
-This technique has the effect of preventing the priority inversion phenomena seen during the first session, even if it does not guarantee infallible security against these phenomena.
+This technique has the effect of preventing the priority inversion phenomena seen during the first lab session, even if it does not guarantee infallible security against these phenomena.

  2.3.b Experiment 1
       Run the program: IF4_TP_S2_Q23b.ino
-      1. Explain what the program does and how it does it.
+      1. Explain what the program does and how it does it

  2.3.c Experiment 2
       Run the program: IF4_TP_S2_Q23c.ino
       1. Explain what the program does (use the oscilloscope and a serial console).
       2. What is not working correctly?
       3. Remove the comments from lines 56-57, 64-65, 91-92, 99-100.
-Explain what happens?
+Explain what happens

  2.3.d Interrupts
       Run the program: IF4_TP_S2_Q23d.ino
       1. Explain what the program does (use the oscilloscope and the serial console).
       2. Modify the program so that it shows the movement of the left wheel on channel 1 and the right wheel on channel 2

+2.4 Communication between tasks
+      Run the program: IF4_TP_S2_Q24a.ino
+      1. Explain what the program does (use the oscilloscope and a serial console).
+      2. Take the example program #7 from the ESP32+FreeRTOS web page.
+      Run it, modify the task parameters and comment.

+2.5 Other possibilities if you still have spare time
+- Stop a task with vTaskDelete : see example n°5 of the ESP32+FreeRTOS web page
+- Software timers Example n°9